louis-frayser/plan-c/doc/plan.md

    for today.

 ## FIXME
-Adding time to and existing item doesn't update, but replaces the original.
+1. Adding time to and existing item doesn't update, but replaces the original.
 Logic is there to add; it must be broken.
+There is some old logic still there; the now code is only called in display mode.